PlasticRanger

 7) Other.

-Ans.
-Polyethylene is the most common plastic in the human world with more production than other plastics materials in the world.
-The main reason for that is all its forms – HDPE (High-Density Polyethylene), LDPE (Low-Density Polyethylene), LLDPE (Linear Low-Density Polyethylene) are used in many applications throughout several industries worldwide.
+Polyethylene is the most common plastic in the human world, with more products than other plastic materials worldwide.
+The main reason for that is all its forms – HDPE (High-Density Polyethylene), LDPE (Low-Density Polyethylene), and LLDPE (Linear Low-Density Polyethylene) are used in many applications throughout several industries worldwide.

 Kindly share your views and questions in the comment box.